Muhammadhassan1226/fluentd_k8s/README.md

 # Introduction to Fluentd on Kubernetes
 ## Prerequisites
-You will need a basic understanding of Fluentd before you attempt to run it on Kubernetes.<br/> Fluentd and Kubernetes have a bunch of moving parts.<br/> A Kubernetes Cluster .<br/>
+You will need a basic understanding of Fluentd before you attempt to run it on Kubernetes and ofcource a Kubernetes Cluster ready.<br/>
-The most important components to understand is the fluentd `tail` plugin. <br/>
+Fluentd and Kubernetes have a bunch of moving parts.<br/> The most important components to understand is the fluentd `tail` plugin. <br/>
 This plugin is used to read logs from containers and pods on the file system and collect them.